How the Marshall Plan helped rebuild Europe after the devastation of WWII

 In contrast to the Marshall Plan, the Soviet Union’s Molotov Plan and later Comecon provided aid to Eastern Bloc countries.

-However, this were less effective in stimulating significant economic growth compared to the comprehensive economic recovery supported by the Marshall Plan in Western Europe.
+However, this was less effective in stimulating significant economic growth compared to the comprehensive economic recovery supported by the Marshall Plan in Western Europe.